The Subtle Effects of Collective Trauma: Reflecting on 9/11 and Its Lasting Impact

 About Peaceful Living Mental Health Counseling

-PLMHC provides trauma informed therapy for children, teens, and adults in Westchester County and across NY, NJ, CT, and FL via secure telehealth.
+PLMHC provides trauma informed therapy for children, teens, and adults in Westchester County and across NY, NJ, CO, CT, and FL via secure telehealth.
 Our practice specializes in anxiety, complex trauma, grief, EMDR, and nervous system stabilization.

 If you are noticing the subtle effects of collective trauma in your own life, our team is here to help you feel supported and understood.